Knowing God’s Word, Building His People

 The founding minister of Emmanuel Anglican is enthusiastic to help people get to know God better.
 As Director of Training for the Free Church of England, Pete helps people explore future ministries.
 He enjoys days out with his wife and children, and is a good loser at competitive board games.

-David and his wife have lived in Tunbridge Wells for many years.
+David and his wife, Val, have lived in Tunbridge Wells for many years.
 Prior to retirement David worked as a ship’s officer and then in ship management ashore.
 He enjoys creating artwork and time with his grandchildren.

 As he trains for ministry in the Free Church of England, Tristan continues to work part time in city finance.
-In free time he enjoys the countryside and reading.
+In free time he enjoys the countryside, reading and spending time with his family.

 Holy Scripture containeth all things necessary to salvation.